jeremypbeasley/canlis_j/questions.markdown

 <h2 class="Display2 mb4">Has Canlis ever closed before? </h2>

 Our grandfather closed the restaurant upon hearing the news of president John F. Kennedy’s assassination.
 As brothers, we decided to close the restaurant in 2015 after a tragic accident on the Aurora Bridge, just outside our restaurant.
-In this case, though we do not offer fine dining, we do not consider ourselves as having necessarily "closed" Canlis.
+In this case, though we do not offer fine dining, we do not consider ourselves as having "closed" Canlis.
 It just looks different than what you, or we, are used to.
 But inside this building, the employees, the family, and the spirit of Canlis is as alive as it has ever been.

 <h2 class="Display2 mb4">Are we hiring?</h2>